pushkin-consortium/pushkin/docs/source/cli/pushkin_cli.rst

 Pushkin CLI comes packaged in the repo.
 Setup instructions can be found `here <_get-pushin>`.

-Most variables relating to file structure and naming practices can be found in '.pushkin/pushkin_config_vars.sh'.
+Variables relating to file structure and naming practices can be found in '.pushkin/pushkin_config_vars.sh'.

-Pushkin has the following commands:
+Pushkin has the following nested commands:

 make
 --------